 - Take a systems thinking perspective.
 Watch If Russ Ackoff had Given a TED Talk (12 min)

 - Art of Action: How Leaders Close the Gap Between Plans, Actions and Results, by Stephen Bungay.
-While the book is highly recommended, the short re-cap LinkedIn to is a must read.
+While the book is highly recommended and a fun read, the short re-cap is a must read.

 - Managing Transitions by William Bridges.
 One of the best transition books out there – and one of the shortest.